 Partners and collaborators

-ACCESS-NRI is enabled by the Australian Government, Department of Education, Employment and Skills (DESE) through the National Collaborative Research Infrastructure Strategy (NCRIS).
+ACCESS-NRI is enabled by the Australian Government Department of Education through the National Collaborative Research Infrastructure Strategy (NCRIS).

 ACCESS-NRI modelling relies on computational and data resources from high-performance supercomputers operated by Australia’s National Computational Infrastructure (NCI) located at The Australian National University.